 For all operations except the Current Address Read, a two-byte Word Address must be transmitted to the device immediately following the Device Address byte.
-The Word Address bytes contain the lower sixteen significant memory array address bits, and is used to specify which location in the EEPROM to start reading or writing.
+The Word Address byte contains a contains the lower sixteen significant memory array address bits, and is used to specify which location in the EEPROM to start reading or writing.
 Please refer to Table 4-2 and Table 4-3 to review these bit positions.